 What this means is if the original lost instrument is found, it can not be cashed since a duplicate, in the form of a bond was made.
 If the original lost instrument and the duplicate lost instrument are cashed, the purchaser of the bond (the principal) must repay the duplicate cashed amount.

-The most common types of lost instruments are common stock certificates and preferred stock certificates, municipal and corporate bonds.
+The most common types of lost instruments are, unclaimed property, common stock certificates and preferred stock certificates, municipal and corporate bonds.

 Other examples of lost instruments are:

 If you live in South Dakota and need a Surety Bond as a requirement in replacing one of these important documents, call SuretyGroup.com.